Kennethnovikov100/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In the context of coding, this means that writing clean, readable, and straightforward code is often more valuable than complex and overly intricate solutions.
 It emphasizes the importance of clarity, maintainability, and scalability over unnecessary complexity.
 Always strive to write code that is easy to understand and modify, even if it takes a bit more thought initially.
 Remember, code is read far more often than it's written."

+# 2024-01-08
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that simplicity and clarity enhance debugging, while over-engineering can lead to unnecessary complexity and introduce new bugs."

+In other words, don't try to optimize your code before you understand where the actual performance issues lie.
+Invest time in understanding the problem domain and creating a solid, logical structure rather than trying to write super-optimized code from the outset.
+This will save you time, effort, and potential headaches in the long run.